TRPB/evict/README.md

 3. Some applications which run before login will write to the root directory (e.g. `/users/tom` instead of being banished to `/users/tom/config`).
 This may be addressed in future but the primary goal is to keep the files you purposely chose to create isolated from the rest so it's not a huge problem as you'll rarely if ever encounter them.

+4. If you use XDG to create directories inside `home` e.g. `Downloads`, `Music`, etc, you will need to specify the new path using `home-manager.users.<name>.xdg.userDirs.downloads = "/users/<name>/home/Downloads"` or similar.

 ## Further reading

 Take a look at my initial implementation and some discussion on the topic: https://r.je/evict-your-darlings

 ## Known issues